Why Is Desperation Called A Gift?You are here:

-Finally a moment came when we completely lost hope in our drug and alcohol.
+Finally, a moment came when we completely lost hope in our drug and alcohol.
 They stop working.
 Hope is completely abandoned when tolerance reaches such a threshold that there’s no way to get drunk or high.
 We feel hopeless when we try to take matters into our own hands and attempt to quit.
 Quickly we find, that’s a hopeless situation as well because we cannot stop.
 This is desperation.
-We can’t keep using.
+We can’t keep using it.
 We can’t make quit on our own.
 We are in anguish.

 To most people who have never experienced the living terror of being in such a state because of drugs and alcohol, this might not sound like a gift.
-The gift of desperation is the gift of losing hope in drugs and alcohol in order to find hope in recovery.
+The gift of desperation is the gift of losing hope in drugs and alcohol to find hope in recovery.
 Without the gift of desperation, many people continue to search for hope in all the wrong places.
 Tragically, with harmful substances like drugs and alcohol, this can be a fatal attempt.